 See Also:

-Overall, Cairns CBD and Esplanade are the best place to stay in Cairns for tourist due to its prime location.
-It offers the widest range of accommodations, shopping, dining, and nightlife.
-If you stay here, you will be located within walking distance from tourist attractions as well as well-conneted to many other beaches and towns in North Queensland.
+Personally, I recommend Cairns CBD as the best base for a first visit due to its prime location and wide range of accommodations, shopping, dining, and nightlife.
+If you stay here, you will be located within easy access to tourist attractions and many other beaches in North Queensland.